RebeccaML/Blog/README.md

 Things I've added outside the tutorial:

--I did all my own CSS/HTML.
+-I did all my own CSS/HTML including a footer and navigation bar.

 -Added an 'about' page and 'coming soon' pages for upcoming content.

--Added a footer and a navigation bar.

--Truncated blog posts on the main page to 100 words.
+-Truncated blog posts on the main page to 100 words and reversed the order so the newest post shows first.

 -Adjusted the URLs to include slugs

 -Made it possible to include html in blog posts

+-Added a new Category field to the Post model, which is itself a model.
+Posts can have multiple categories.

 Things to do (roughly in order):